Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Method

 The joint self-supervised learning of the monocular depth and the camera ego-motion takes monocular videos to train a depth network and an ego-motion network.
-Single-frame depth network estimates the depth from one frame: $N_D(I_t) \rightarrow \hat{D}_{t,s}$.
-Pose network estimates the camera motion between two adjacent frames: $N_P(I_t, I_s) \rightarrow T_{t \rightarrow s}$.
-Multi-frame depth network estimates depth from adjacent frames with the ego-motion: $N_{MD}(I_t, I_s, T_{t \rightarrow s}) \rightarrow \hat{D}_t$.
-The joint learning of the depth network and ego-motion is the procedure of mainly minimizing the reconstruction photometric loss constructed by $l1$ norm and SSIM~\cite{wang2004image}:
+Our main pipeline is mainly based on~\cite{godard2019digging}.
+Pose network estimates the camera ego-motion between two adjacent frames: $N_P(I_t, I_s) \rightarrow T_{t \rightarrow s}$.
+Multi-frame depth network estimates depth from adjacent frames and camera ego-motion: $N_{MD}(I_t, I_s, T_{t \rightarrow s}) \rightarrow \hat{D}_t$.
+The joint learning of the depth network and pose network is the procedure of mainly minimizing the reconstruction photo-metric loss constructed by $l1$ norm and SSIM~\cite{wang2004image}:

 with $\alpha=0.85$.
-In Eq.~\eqref{loss:proj}, $I_{s \rightarrow t}$ is the reconstructed target frame $I_t$ from source frames $I_s$:
+In Eq.~\ref{loss:proj}, $I_{s \rightarrow t}$ is the reconstructed target frame $I_t$ from source frames $I_s$:

-where $proj(\cdot)$ is the camera re-projection function getting the corresponding coordinates determined by $\hat{D}_t$ and $T_{t \rightarrow s}$, $<>$ is the bi-linear sampling operator and $K$ is the camera intrinsic.
-The smoothness loss is adopted for regularization~\cite{zhou2017unsupervised}:

-where $\hat{d_t} = d_t / \Bar{d_t}$ is mean-normalized inverse depth.
-In order to filter out the unreliable occlusion areas, the per-pixel minimum reconstruction loss between multiple source frames is adopted~\cite{godard2019digging}:
+where $K$ is the camera intrinsic, $<>$ is the bi-linear sampling operator, and $proj(\cdot)$ is the camera re-projection function~\cite{zhou2017unsupervised} getting the corresponding coordinates determined by $\hat{D}_t$ and $T_{t \rightarrow s}$.
+In order to filter out the unreliable occlusion regions, the per-pixel minimum reconstruction loss between multiple source frames is adopted~\cite{godard2019digging}: